 For this bountiful vegetable soup, the less cooking time, the better.
-With a bounty of green veggies, including broccoli, zucchini, and peas, everything should remain bright green and just done.
+Featuring an of green veggies, including broccoli, zucchini, peas, and spinach — plus fresh herbs — everything should remain bright green and just done.
+The addition of a small amount of couscous or quinoa make this soup more substantial without adding cooking time.

 - One 32-ounce container vegetable broth, preferably low-sodium

-- 1 to 2 teaspoons minced fresh or jarred ginger, to taste
+- 1 to 2 teaspoons grated fresh or jarred ginger, to taste

 - 1 tablespoon olive oil